sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 ## Zero Pixel detection

 For a metallness map, Arnold uses the "constant color detect" function of maketx, so if the metallness map is a 2048x2048 solid white texture, instead of storing all those pixels in memory it will instead uses a 64x64 pixel texture.
-In addition to this, the script has added functionlaity to parse all mask texture maps (metalness, specular roughness, layer mix) to detect zero pixel files, i.e. files where are the pixels are black, indicating that they were output by Substance Painter, but were not painted.
-In this case the script will skip that texture, leaving the slider free.
+In addition to this, the script has added functionlaity to parse all mask texture maps (metalness, specular roughness, layer mix) to detect zero pixel files, i.e. files where all the pixels are black, indicating that they were output by Substance Painter, but were not painted.
+In this case the script will skip these empty texture map files, leaving the slider free.
 The skipped files are listed on the Script Editor output.